kevinconway/Deferred.js/doc/README.rst

         return true;
     }

-    var thenableTrue = deferredjs.thenable.when(returnTrue());
+    var thenableTrue = deferredjs.when(returnTrue());
     thenableTrue().then(function (value) { console.log(value); }); // true.

-This wrapper resolves to a no-op if the function you wrap already produces a thenable.
+If the value is already thenable it is converted into a promise from this library.

 API Reference
 =============